 - A related SolarWinds SUNBURST FAQ about the incident is here;

-- The company says SolarWinds MSP tools were not involved in the incident; and
+- The company says SolarWinds MSP tools (spun off as the N-able software business in July 2021) were not involved in the incident; and

 The SolarWinds Orion breach surfaced during a time of transition at the company.
 Indeed a planned CEO transition from Kevin Thompson to Sudhakar Ramakrishna occurred on January 4, 2021.
-Also, the company is striving to spin out its SolarWinds MSP business as a standalone, publicly traded company, in 2021.
-SolarWinds MSP will be renamed N-able as part of the expected spin-out.
+Also, the company spun off its SolarWinds MSP (now N-able) business as a standalone, publicly traded company, in July 2021.

 Note: Originally published December 17, 2020.
 Updated regularly thereafter.

 SolarWinds Orion Hack: SUNBURST Security Incident Timeline

 The timeline below connects the dots between the original SolarWinds Orion hack; how FireEye discovered the hacker activity; SolarWinds’ response since learning of the attack; and the U.S. federal government’s statements about the attack.
 Read from the bottom up for chronological updates.